A Guide to the New Bank Overdraft Protection Fees Rules

 I can’t tell you how your local bank or credit union is handling overdraft fees, but I can give you an overview of how the national online players are handling them at the moment for comparison.
 In general, they are very lenient in comparison to the standard $35 fee that most banks have charged historically.
 Here’s a look at the three best policies towards overdraft fees that I was able to find for online checking accounts.

 Ally Bank does not charge you for an ATM or debit card overdraft (but your transaction probably will not go through).
 They have a $9 daily 1-time maximum fee for checks.
 Ally also lets you link your checking account to an Ally savings or money market account so that if you overdraw funds from your checking, it will automatically transfer from one of them.
 They do not charge a fee for this (most banks do).
 All-in-all, Ally is very consumer-friendly in these overdraft policies.

 Capital One 360 checking has an overdraft fee calculator.
 They charge a small APR (recently 7.25% APR) on the overdraft versus a dollar amount.
 The overdraft fees end up being very low.
 For example, at current rates, if you overdraft by $1,000 and maintain that negative balance for 10 days, you’d only pay $1.99 in overdraft fees.
 If you’re looking for some leeway with overdrafts and don’t want a hard-stop, this is not a bad option.

 Everbank Overdraft Fees

-Everbank’s checking account overdraft fee is similar to Capital One’s in that they charge a % rate (currently .03% daily), which equates to about 10.65% annually.
+Everbank’s checking account overdraft fee is similar to Capital One’s in that they charge a % rate (based on prime rate, and currently at 9.15% APR).